-Ito Shinsui without doubt, is regarded as one of the most significant artists of the Shin Hanga movement, and is considered as the last Ukiyo-e artist.
-Alongside Uemura Shoen (1875-1949), Shinsui was considered a master of bijinga (images of beautiful women).
-At the age of eighteen, Shinsui joined the Shin Hanga movement, which included major artists such as Kawase Hasui (1883-1957) and Hashiguchi Goyo (1880-1921).
-Established by the publisher Watanabe Shozaburo (1885-1962) the movement aimed to revive the older structure of ukiyo-e (woodblock print) production.
-Ito established his own independent studio in 1927.
+At the age of eighteen, Shinsui joined the shin-hanga movement, which included major artists such as Hasui Kawase (1883-1957) and Goyo Hashiguchi (1880-1921).
+Established by the publisher Watanabe Shozaburo (1885-1962) the movement aimed to revive the older structure of ukiyo-e production and its collaborative process.
 Although many of his early works were direct reflections of traditional ukiyo-e both in subject matter and in style, his technique was revolutionary.
-Ito would paint a ‘master painting’ in watercolors, and dedicated craftsmen would make the actual prints from this ‘master copy’.
-Watanabe and Ito continued their business cooperation into the 1960s, and Watanabe exported thousands of Shinsui prints, generating great success for them both.
+Shinsui would paint a ‘master painting’ in watercolours, and dedicated craftsmen would make the actual prints from this ‘master copy’.